tinacms/tina.io/content/guides/general/inline-blocks/hero-to-block.md

 ## Adjust Source Data

 Notice how we swapped out the `initialValues` in the form config from `hero` to `blocks`?
-We need to update our source data with the `blocks` data that the `initialValues` point to.
+We need to update our source file with the `blocks` data that the `initialValues` point to.

 Replace the entire contents of `data/data.json` with this: